vicjwang/edx-platform/docs/en_us/course_authors/source/discussion_guidance_moderators.rst

 * Communicate problems and successes with your fellow moderators.

 * Identify students whose presence in the discussions has a strongly positive impact.
-These students can be promoted to community TA’s and publicly acknowledged.
+These students can be promoted to community TA role and publicly acknowledged.

 * Add helpful items to the FAQ or Course Info page.